Beniox/Atlas/readme.md

 Toggle fullscreen functionality for the map.
 This option allows users to expand the map to fill the entire screen, enhancing usability for detailed exploration.

+## Legend
+The legend displays the marker name, color, and icon for each marker on the map.
+It can be toggled on or off using the settings panel.

+### Enable Legend
+Toggle the legend on or off.

+### Legend Position
+Choose the position of the legend on the map: `top-left`, `top-right`, `bottom-left`, or `bottom-right`.

+### Legend Content

+Define each legend item with a name, color, and icon.

 # Roadmap